-At the Boca Raton Police Department for over 20 years, Marty served in the Patrol Division, Critical Incident Stress Management Team, the Investigations Bureau's Tac-Team, Hostage Negotiation Team, and a brief assignment to the Chief's Office.
-He assisted the Training Staff as an In-Service Instructor and Range Safety Officer.
+Marty was selected to serve at the Boca Raton Police Department in 2001.
+For over two decades, Marty served in the Patrol Division, Critical Incident Stress Management Team, the Investigations Bureau's Tactical-Team, Hostage Negotiation Team, and a brief assignment to the Chief's Office.
+He often assisted the Training Staff as an In-Service Instructor and Range Safety Officer.
 He also supported the Chaplain Team, and the Department Wellness Coordinator.
 He was a certified Field Training Officer, CIT Officer, and CISM Peer/Group Counselor.

-Marty served a 2-year term as 2nd Vice President of Fraternal Order of Police Lodge #35 Boca before he was elected as Lodge Chaplain for another 15 years.
+As a young man, Marty attended Cathedral Preparatory Junior Seminary in NYC.
+During his police career, he served a 2-year term as 2nd Vice President of Fraternal Order of Police Lodge #35 Boca before he was elected as Lodge Chaplain for another 15 years.
 He celebrated his police retirement in October 2021.

 Community Service includes: